scliubit/scliubit.github.io/_posts/bilin/en/test1.md

 <img src="/img/icc24/kws.png" alt="kws" style="zoom:75%;">
 </div>

-In this conference, Beijing University of Posts and Telecommunications (`Beijing University of Posts and Telecommunications`) ranks first in both the number of authors and papers.
+In this conference, Beijing University of Posts and Telecommunications (`北京邮电大学`) ranks first in both the number of authors and papers.
 They have published 43 papers with the involvement of 107 authors.

 <div>
 <img src="/img/icc24/numpapers.png" alt="papers" style="zoom:75%;">